-Establishment of auxiliary services, and terms and conditions of service
+Establishment of auxiliary service, and terms and conditions of service

-- 15. (1) The Minister may establish, and designate for the purpose of support to the Defence Force, such auxiliary service as may be necessary. - (2) The members of an auxiliary service serve for such period as the Minister may determine. - (3) The organisation of and conditions of service in any auxiliary service, including enrolment prerequisites, enrolment, engagement, attestation, discharge, ranks, musterings, leave, duties, discipline, attire and any other matters convenient or 15 necessary for the establishment, control and proper functioning of such auxiliary service are as prescribed.
+16. (1) The Minister may establish, and designate for the purpose of support to the Defence Force, such auxiliary service as may be necessary.

+(2) The members of an auxiliary service serve for such period as the Minister may 25 determine.

+(3) The organisation of and conditions of service in any auxiliary service, including enrolment prerequisites, enrolment, engagement, attestation, discharge, ranks, musterings, leave, duties, discipline, attire and any other matters convenient or necessary for the establishment, control and proper functioning of such auxiliary service 30 are as prescribed.